nextstrain/nextclade_data/docs/dataset-creation-guide.md

 While Genbank provides annotations in GFF3 format, there is often a discrepancy between what the dataset creator wants to be translated and what is annotated as a CDS in the Genbank provided GFF3 file.
 In addition, users may want to change names of CDS features to make them more readable in Nextclade output.

 For example, the Genbank GFF3 file for the Zika refseq has a single CDS feature for the entire polyprotein with a cryptic `Name` "YP_002790881.1".
 Instead, one may want to translate each mature protein separately and give them more readable names.
 This can be done by editing the GFF3 file by hand, or by using a custom script.
 By hand, we can remove the existing CDS feature and renaming all `mature_protein_region_of_CDS` feature types to `CDS`.
 Overlapping precursors can be removed as well, as appropriate.
 In addition, a `gene` attribute can be added with the name one wants to see in Nextclade.
+It's important that the `ID` attribute of each `CDS` is different so we remove the attribute.
 Unfold the section below to see both the original and the modified GFF3 files:

 <details>
 <summary> Genbank provided GFF3 file for the Zika refseq `NC_012532.1` </summary>